 4. Amsterdam, The Netherlands

-Amsterdam is one of Europe’s most popular tourist destinations for many great reasons!
-This fascinating city has so much to offer visitors that a day trip seems simply too short.
-However, that day trip to this picturesque, historic town is better than no trip at all.
+Amsterdam is one of Europe’s most popular tourist destinations for many reasons!
+This fascinating city has so much to offer visitors that a day trip seems too short.
+However, that day trip to this picturesque, historic town is better than no trip.

-If you’ve ever wanted to see a city that feels like it was designed by children, Amsterdam is the place.
+If you’ve ever wanted to see a city that feels children-designed, Amsterdam is the place.
 The structures here are worth every glimpse, from its higgledy-piggledy planning, colorful houses, windmills, bridges made of cobblestones, and idyllic canals.

-In fact, Amsterdam is so popular that you should be prepared to experience massive tourist crowds during peak season, but sometimes that’s just part of what makes it such an amazing place.
+Amsterdam is so famous that you should be prepared to experience massive tourist crowds during peak season, but sometimes that’s just part of what makes it such a fantastic place.

-From its expansive canals to world-renowned museums like the Rijksmuseum, Anne Frank House, and Van Gogh Museum to the Royal Palace of Amsterdam, there’s something for everyone in Amsterdam.
+From its wide canals to world-renowned museums like the Rijksmuseum, Anne Frank House, and Van Gogh Museum to the Royal Palace of Amsterdam.

-It’s also easy to get to Amsterdam from Brussels—just hop on a direct Thalys train that will get you there in under 2 hours right into Amsterdam Central Station.
+It’s also easy to get to Amsterdam from Brussels—hop on a direct Thalys train that will get you there in under 2 hours right into Amsterdam Central Station.
 Simple.

 5. Paris, France

 When Paris is mentioned among the world’s top tourist destinations, it’s pretty easy to see why.
-For starters, it has something for everyone.
 From its world-renowned museums like The Louvre and Musée d’Orsay to its iconic landmarks like the Eiffel Tower and Notre Dame Cathedral, Paris is a city with much diversity.

-What makes Paris an ideal day trip from Brussels is that it’s easily accessible by train.
-It only takes just over an hour to get to the French capital on the TGV.
+Paris is an ideal day trip from Brussels because it’s easily accessible by train.
+Getting to the French capital on the TGV takes just over an hour.
 This makes it an easy day trip to squeeze into your itinerary.

-In addition to all of the amazing things to see and do in Paris, it’s also home to some of the best food in the world.
-From classic French dishes like escargot and croissants to ethnic neighborhoods like Chinatown, there’s something for everyone when it comes to food in Paris.
+In addition to all of the fantastic things to see and do in Paris, it’s also home to some of the best food in the world.
+From classic French dishes like escargot and croissants to ethnic neighborhoods like Chinatown, there are unlimited options for food in Paris.

 So be sure to leave room in your stomach (and travel) for plenty of culinary exploration while you’re there.